 The Internal Medicine Residency at Baylor College of Medicine is committed to training the best physicians in the country.
 At the core of our curriculum is rigorous clinical training at our diverse hospitals and clinics, with increased clinical responsibility, leadership, and teaching over the years:

-- PGY1 year: to build a strong foundation in internal medicine, interns spend approximately half of the year on general medicine wards teams; they also start exploring subspecialty interest with elective rotations and building continuity clinic panels in primary care clinic
+- PGY1 year: to build a strong foundation in internal medicine, interns spend approximately one-third of the year on general medicine wards teams; they also start exploring subspecialty interests with elective and critical care rotations and building continuity clinic panels in primary care clinic.

-- PGY2 year: residents solidify inpatient general medicine skills by running wards teams (3 blocks), but spend much of the year on inpatient and outpatient electives, in addition to increased continuity clinic, critical care, and (if requested) research experience
+- PGY2 year: residents solidify skills in diagnosis, treatment, teaching, and care coordination on inpatient general medicine rotations (3 blocks), but spend much of the year on inpatient and outpatient electives, in addition to increased continuity clinic, critical care, and (if requested) research experience.

-- PGY3 year: senior residents consolidate their patient care and teaching skills by leading wards teams (2 blocks), ICU teams (2 blocks), and general medicine consults (1 block); they also continue to enjoy flexible blocks for subspecialty rotations, continuity clinic, and fellowship / job application, finishing the year well-prepared for the next step in their careers
+- PGY3 year: senior residents consolidate their patient care and teaching skills on inpatient medicine (3 blocks), ICU teams (2 blocks), and general medicine consults (1 block); they also continue to enjoy flexible blocks for subspecialty rotations, continuity clinic, and fellowship / job application, finishing the year well-prepared for the next step in their careers,

-For more rotation details, see our dedicated track pages:
+For more rotation details, visit our dedicated track pages: